 Information and Educational Technologies (IET) will review security camera requests to ensure compatibility with existing infrastructure and consult with the Police Chief regarding the necessity and viability of the request.

-Virginia Western Campus Police and IET shall be responsible for: (1) the implementation of this policy and for reviewing requests for security camera installations and, (2) monitoring developments in the law, security industry practices, and technology to ensure that installed security cameras are consistent with best practices and comply with federal and state laws.
+The Virginia Western Campus Police Chief shall be responsible for: (1) the implementation of this policy and for reviewing requests for security camera installations and, (2) monitoring developments in the law and security industry practices to ensure that installed security cameras are consistent with best practices and comply with federal and state laws.

 IET shall be responsible for installation and routine maintenance of security camera systems and monitoring developments in new technologies.

 Information obtained through security camera video recording will be used for safety and security purposes and for law and policy enforcement.
 Any disclosure of recorded and stored video will be in accordance with the Family Educational Rights and Privacy Act (FERPA), as applicable.
 Any request for recorded video footage will be made through the Chief of Police or the Vice President of Financial and Administrative Services.
 The copying, duplicating and/or retransmission of recorded video shall only be authorized by one of the following College personnel: